Skip to contents

 }

-Dynamic maps with Leaflet
+Dynamic maps with leaflet

-Earthquakes in Tenerife (last year)
+Earthquakes in Tenerife during the last year

 library(leaflet)